CloudCommandos/exercises/orchestrate-containers/collab.md

 ---
 # Kubernetes Workload - WordPress and MariaDB
 ## Set up Ceph Cluster
+A persistent volume of type "local" is active on one worker node at a time, therefore data synchronization across pods on different nodes or during node migration is not possible without the use of 3rd party storage syncing solutions.
+There are many available options but for this task we will use Ceph.
 You'll need at least 3 OSDs for Ceph to report a healthy status.
 Make sure that all your nodes can be accessed via ssh from the admin-node.

 On your Ceph Admin Node:
 Install Ceph-Deploy.
 Change 'jewel' to your Ceph release.